mnurisio/Keepr/README.md

 ## 🎯 Project Purpose

 Keepr is a **portfolio project** designed to demonstrate full-stack development skills.
-It showcases the ability to build a dynamic web application with user authentication, database interactions, and front-end functionality. **This project is not intended for public installation or deployment.**
+It showcases the ability to build a dynamic web application with user authentication, database interactions, and front-end functionality.

 ## ⚙️ Technical Highlights